Anzac Day

 ANZAC Day is a national day of remembrance in Australia and New Zealand.
 It was originally commemorated by both countries on April 25 every year to honour the members of the Australian and New Zealand Army Corps (ANZAC) who fought at Gallipoli in the Ottoman Empire during World War I. It now more broadly commemorates all those who served and died in military operations for their countries.

-A significant occasion on downunder calendars, we are proud to keep the tradition alive here in Winnipeg by marking ANZAC Day with reverence, remembrance and friendship.
+This is a significant occasion for Aussies and Kiwis around the world, and we are proud to honour keep the tradition here in Winnipeg by marking ANZAC Day with reverence, remembrance and friendship.

 3 thoughts on “Anzac Day